 It was then a waiting game.
 The orthodontist wanted me to wait at least three months for the gum to settle.
 Gum heals quickly, but it also regrows to an extent.
 If you fit a new crown too soon, it can grow back, or recede and leave a black line along the edge of the tooth, meaning it needs to be redone.
 So, I waited five months (it’s good to be sure about these things, right!)
 During which time the temporary crown fell off once – horror story time and on a Thursday too, when the prosthedontist office wasn’t open again till the following Monday… you can imagine.

-Ultimately though, I am very happy with the end result which you can see below.
+When I started this whole Invisalign process I wasn’t sure that Invisalign with a crown was even possible.
+I spent many hours googling the term ‘can you have Invisalign if you have a crown’ and there wasn’t complete consensus.
+Ultimately though, I am very happy with the end result which you can see below and happy to report that Invisalign with a crown is possible.
 The difference was worth the fear, slight pain and the money.
 I think!